-In addition to her role at Constantine Cannon, Professor Ring is Professor of Law and the Dr. Thomas F. Carney Distinguished Scholar at Boston College Law School, where she researches and writes primarily in the fields of international taxation, corporate taxation, and ethical issues in tax practice.
+In addition to her role at Constantine Cannon, Professor Ring is the Interim Dean at Boston College Law School.
+She is also a Professor of Law and the Dr. Thomas F. Carney Distinguished Scholar at Boston College Law School, where she researches and writes primarily in the fields of international taxation, corporate taxation, and ethical issues in tax practice.
 Professor Ring is co-author of three case books in taxation: on corporate taxation, international taxation, and ethical problems in federal tax practice.
 Her recent work addresses such diverse issues as information exchange, tax leaks, international tax relations, sharing economy and human equity transactions, and ethics in international tax.

 Professor Ring’s expertise has led to her consulting on numerous high-profile international tax issues.
 For example, she has twice been a consultant for the United Nations’ work on tax issues in developing countries: on its 2014 project on tax base protection and its 2013 project on treaty administration.
 She has also done significant work with the International Fiscal Association (IFA), the leading non-governmental, international organization dealing with tax matters.
 She was the U.S. National Reporter for the 2012 IFA Conference on the Debt Equity Conundrum and for the 2004 IFA Conference on Double Nontaxation.
 She was the Assistant General Reporter for the 1995 IFA Conference on Financial Instruments and was a consultant to the IFA research project on the impact of technological and financial innovation on the taxation of income and activities.